-In 2016, no reinsurance recoverables existed and no amount was to be recognized in the balance sheet.
+There are no reinsurance recoverables existing at YE2018 (YE2017: TCHF 12) and no amount has to be recognized in the balance sheet.

 Receivables (R0360/R0380)

 No adjustment is made to the values of receivables, when changing the accounting scheme from nominal value under statutory accounts to fair value measurement under Solvency II.